SAP/ui5-typescript/packages/ts-interface-generator/README.md

 Generated interfaces are (as of now) never deleted (even when the original class is deleted), but always completely overridden in case of a new interface generation run.

-In case you want to delete all generated interface files, you can do so e.g. by doing the following (first line only needed once):
+In case you want to delete all generated interface files, you can do so manually, e.g. by doing the following (first line only needed once):

 ```sh
 npm install shx --save-dev